Lisa Ellis (American politician): Politics

 On June 14, 2022, Ellis won the Democratic primary against Gary Burgess, former Anderson County School District 4 Superintendent and Jerry Govan, South Carolina House representative.
 She secured 50.1% of the vote, avoiding a runoff election by 199 votes.
-She faces Republican Ellen Weaver in the November 2022 general election.
-If elected, Ellis will succeed the incumbent superintendent, Republican Molly Spearman, who did not seek a third term.
 In the debate for superintendent of education, Ellis advocated in favor of social and emotional learning (SEL), drawing criticism from Ellen Weaver and Kathy Maness, who accused the idea of being associated with Critical race theory and "theory-laden."
 Ellis and her opponent, Ellen Weaver, have garnered more news coverage and attention to the race for superintendent of education than most races in the past.
 Political experts have cited this as the most partisan election in recent history because of the current national spotlight on educational issues.
 Weaver has made claims that "woke indoctrination" has been taking place in schools.
 In a September 2022 interview, Ellis said that the General Assembly's attempt to outlaw the teaching of critical race theory was "unnecessary," and that the legislature has "created a ghost to get away from what is actually happening in schools" in an effort to redirect funding for public education to private schools.

-Critics of Ellis, especially the media blog FITSNews, have labeled Eliis and her advocacy group group as "liberal" or "mob" or "union."
+Critics of Ellis, especially online media outlet FITSNews, which has a history of anti-labor positions, have labeled Ellis and her advocacy group as "liberal" or "mob" or "union."
 Local news outlets such as The State newspaper and WIS (TV) as well as members of the South Carolina General Assembly have cited data and opinions from Ellis in explaining issues like the state teacher shortage.

 After winning the primary election, Ellis announced she would step down as executive director of SC for Ed, though she intends on remaining a classroom teacher throughout her campaign.
 Ellis was the first Democrat to run for superintendent since 2014; Molly Spearman ran unopposed in 2018.
 Ellis received the endorsement of the Majority Whip of the United States House of Representatives, Jim Clyburn, and of Jim Rex, the last Democrat to hold the office since 2011.
 Ellis was also the nominee for state superintendent of education for the Alliance Party.

+In the 2022 debate for South Carolina state superintendent of education, Ellen Weaver accused the group for pushing progressive legislation and "pronoun politics," and also said that she believes that the group believes parents are "domestic terrorists."
+Ellis, on the other hand, "mostly avoided partisan talking points," according to The State.

-Receiving only 43% of the popular vote, Ellis lost the general election Weaver.
+Receiving 43% of the popular vote, Ellis lost the general election Weaver.
 She conceded the election following day.
+In her concession statement, Ellis said, "We will continue to stay persistent and continue to fight for every student to have a high-quality education in our state," she said in the statement.
+"We have mobilized voters across our state who previously did not feel their voice mattered; we have given teachers and families a choice in who represents them and empowered them to use their voice."
+She continues to work as a full-time teacher and student activities director.